jnhoward/SU2LDM_public/README.md

-# Example of how to run ulysses
+# Example of how to run ULYSSES

-#### To run ulysses on a single test data point, run the following on the command line:
+#### To run ULYSSES on a single test data point, run the following on the command line:

 $ uls-calc -m omegaH2_ulysses.py:SU2LDM Data/test.dat